DanAnastasyev/DeepNLP-Course/README.md

 # Deep NLP Course at ABBYY

 The crash course to the deep learning for NLP at ABBYY.
+Spring 2018.

 The textbook: [Neural Network Methods in Natural Language Processing by Yoav Goldberg](https://www.amazon.com/Language-Processing-Synthesis-Lectures-Technologies/dp/1627052984)